-Setup routines:
+\ Setup routines:

-- SUINI: set-up of control variables for initialisation. - SUDFI: set-up of control variables and constants for DFI. - SUFW: main routine for calculation of weights h_k . - DOLFIL: calculation of weights h_k for the Dolph-Chebyshev filter. - $\bullet\,$ SMPFIL: calculation of weights h_k for the non recursive "ideal low-pass" filter.
+- SUINI: set-up of control variables for initialisation. - SUDFI: set-up of control variables and constants for DFI. - SUFW: main routine for calculation of weights $h_k$ . - DOLFIL: calculation of weights $h_k$ for the Dolph-Chebyshev filter. - $\bullet\,$ SMPFIL: calculation of weights $h_k$ for the non recursive "ideal low-pass" filter.

-Direct code under CNT3:
+\ Direct code under CNT3:

-- CNT3: controls integration job at level 3. - DFI: controls integration for digital filter initialization at highest level. - DFI2: controls integration for digital filter initialization at level 2. - DFI2MOD: controls modified integration for digital filter initialization at level 2. - COPSP: copy spectral arrays PSPB.. in PSPA... - COPGFL: copy GFL arrays in array GFL. - \bullet ${\bf CORSP}:$ copy the spectral difference "PSPB..
+- CNT3: controls integration job at level 3. - DFI: controls integration for digital filter initialisation at highest level. - DFI2: controls integration for digital filter initialisation at level 2. - DFI2MOD: controls modified integration for digital filter initialisation at level 2. - $\bullet$ COPSP: copy spectral arrays PSPB.. in PSPA... - COPGFL: copy GFL arrays in array GFL. - $\bullet$ ${\bf CORSP}:$ copy the spectral difference "PSPB..
 PSPA.." into PSPA... - CORGFL: copy the GFL difference in array GFL. - $\bullet~$ DIFSP: copy the spectral difference "PSPB..
-PSPC.." into PSPA... - REAST: adjusts astronomical variables (for example the date) before each DFI session. - SUSPEC: initialize the spectral fields of the model (generally by reading a file). - SUGRIDF: initialize the grid-point fields of the model (generally by reading a file). - UPDCAL: update calendar. - ZEROACU: sets back accumulating (spectral) arrays to zero.
+PSPC.." into PSPA... - REAST: adjusts astronomical variables (for example the date) before each DFI session. - SUSPEC: initialise the spectral fields of the model (generally by reading a file). - SUGRIDF: initialise the grid-point fields of the model (generally by reading a file). - ullet UPDCAL: update calendar. - ZEROACU: sets back accumulating (spectral) arrays to zero.

-Direct code under DFI3:
+\ Direct code under DFI3:

-- DFI3: controls integration for digital filter initialization at lowest level (plays the same role as CNT4 for a non-DFI direct integration). - REAST: see above. - DIGFIL: computation of digitally filtered initial fields within time loop: step-by-step summing up accumulated DFI vectors. - DIGP: memory transfers between GFL and a buffer to save information. - ELSRW: control of time events for large scale fields (LAM model only). - UPDTIM: update time of the model. - SUNHSI: setup for the semi-implicit scheme in the non-hydrostatic model. - SUHEG: setup for the semi-implicit scheme in the hydrostatic model: specific features for variable-mesh. - SUHDU: setup for the horizontal diffusion scheme: specific features for variable-mesh. - CHKOBTIM: controls if an observation time slot is available (3D/4D VAR). - STEPO: controls a timestep of the model integration. - OBSV: vertical part of the observation operator. - UPDOBS: update observations.
+- DFI3: controls integration for digital filter initialisation at lowest level (plays the same role as CNT4 for a non-DFI direct integration). - REAST: see above. - DIGFIL: computation of digitally filtered initial fields within time loop: step-by-step summing up accumulated DFI vectors. - DIGP: memory transfers between GFL and a buffer to save information. - ELSRW: control of time events for large scale fields (LAM model only). - UPDTIM: update time of the model. - SUNHSI: setup for the semi-implicit scheme in the fully elastic non-hydrostatic model. - SUNHQESI: setup for the semi-implicit scheme in the quasi-elastic non-hydrostatic model. - SUHEG: setup for the semi-implicit scheme in the hydrostatic model: specific features for variable-mesh. - SUHDU: setup for the horizontal diffusion scheme: specific features for variable-mesh. - CHKOBTIM: controls if an observation time slot is available (3D/4D VAR). - STEPO: controls a timestep of the model integration. - OBSV: vertical part of the observation operator. - UPDOBS: update observations.